virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-16-making-with-gimp-part-one.md

 ![pikachloe](/assets/post_media/2021-3-31-gimp-tutorial/methods/pikachloe1.jpg "pikachloe")

-*To get your tiles to look like the ones below, go to [Method 6: Offsetting](/articles/2021/04/16/making-with-gimp-part-one/#method-6-offsetting) to configure the spacing, angle, and size of your tiles.*
+*To get your tiles to look like the ones below, go to [Offsetting](/articles/2021/04/16/making-with-gimp-part-one/#offsetting) to configure the spacing, angle, and size of your tiles.*

 <div class="row">
   <div class="col-sm">
     <img class="img-fluid" src='/assets/post_media/2021-3-31-gimp-tutorial/methods/pikachloeflipped.jpg'>